 18. Misconduct function

-(1) It is a function of the Commission (the “misconduct function”) to ensure that an allegation about, or information or matter involving, misconduct is dealt with in an appropriate way.
+(1) It is a function of the Commission (the misconduct function) to ensure that an allegation about, or information or matter involving, misconduct is dealt with in an appropriate way.

 (2) Without limiting how the Commission may perform the misconduct function, the Commission performs the function by —